Nanny Taxes in Massachusetts

 Paid Family and Medical Leave (PFML)

-Massachusetts PFML provides temporary income replacement to household employees who are welcoming a new child into their family, are struck by a serious illness or injury, need to take care of an ill or ailing relative, and for certain military considerations.
+Massachusetts PFML provides temporary income replacement to household employees who welcome a new child into their family, are struck by a serious illness or injury, need to take care of an ill or ailing relative, and for certain military considerations.
 Employees may take 12 to 26 weeks of job-protected paid leave.

 The 2024 contribution rate is 0.88 percent of employee wages.
 Since families with household help likely have fewer than 25 employees, they aren’t required to contribute to the program.
 However, they must still withhold and remit the employee portion of 0.46 percent of gross wages (0.18 percent for family leave and 0.28 for medical leave).
 Employers with 25 or more workers are required to contribute the remaining 0.42 percent.
-A family could elect to cover some or all of their employee’s contribution.
+A family could cover some or all of their employee’s contribution.
 Learn more about rates or use the PFML Contribution Calculator.

 Families are responsible for sending PFML contributions to the Department of Family and Medical Leave on behalf of their employees.
 The maximum weekly PFML benefits a worker can receive in 2024 is $1,144.90.
 Employees also have the option to “top off” their PFML wage replacement benefits with any other accrued paid leave (such as PTO, sick time, vacation, or personal time) to receive up to 100 percent of their wages during their PFML-qualified leave.